- Is the venue accessible?

 The closet bus stop to us is 80 meters away on Victoria Street, most route buses can be accessed here.

-- Where is the nearest hotels?
+- Where is the nearest hotel?

 The nearest hotels are the Travelodge on Mitchell Lane or the Premier Inn at Finzels Reach, both of which are only a 2 minute walk from the venue.
 Other nearby hotels includes the Novotel (Victoria St), the Hilton (Temple Way), the Mercure (Redcliffe Way) and the Premier Inn (King St).
 For those travelling by train, there is also the Ibis (Avon St), located just a 2 minute walk from Temple Meads.